-We are a Bronze Sports Mark Award School, this reflects the emphasis we put on high quality PE teaching and our children’s involvement in inter / intra sporting competitions.
-This year, we are hoping to gain our Silver Sports Mark Award.
+We are a Gold Sports Mark Award School, this reflects the emphasis we put on high quality PE teaching and our children's involvement in inter / intra sporting competitions.
+This year, we are hoping to maintain our Gold Sports Mark Award.

 We are part of the Canterbury Academy Trust Sports Partnership which facilitates a large number of children to compete in inter-school competitions on a regular basis.
 We are part of the Kent School Games which also offers further opportunities for our children to compete against other schools.
 This is now an embedded part of our competitive sport programme.
 Our children have provided notable achievements in netball, basketball and infant agility competitions.
 The Partnership also provides high quality training and support for our teachers.